As a book lover, this is the stuff my dreams are made of.

 The barn has its original stonework and roof tiles, but the original doors were re-made as shutters.

-To see all the photos and get more information about the “Book Barn,”
+To see all the photos and read the entire story about the “Book Barn,”

 visit House & Garden (photos by Paul Massey).